maxxk/programming-languages/presentations/04-Macros-Parsing.md

 -- helper 10 primes [] [] ⟶ error: Non-exhaustive patterns in function helper.
 ```

-2. The function will terminate for any input, infinite recursion is not allowed:
+2. The function must terminate for any input.
+Infinite recursion is not allowed:
 ```haskell
 helper a b c d = helper a (a:b) c d
 ```